 A stone’s throw from cosmopolitan Oia, you will discover the multicoloured settlement of Finikia.
 These old wineries have been converted into homes that are not your typical Cycladic stonewash white but rather are painted in ochre, blue and pink, and provide a beautiful contrast against the dark blue background of the Aegean.
 Walk the cobblestone streets, take a rest in the courtyard of St Matrona, with its huge palm tree, and taste the local delicacies in the area’s tavernas.

-The mediaeval capital
+The medieval capital

-The commanding conical rock of Skaros, visible from Fira and Imerovigli, is situated 330m above sea level.
+The commanding conical rock of Skaros, visible from the settlements of Fira and Imerovigli, is situated 330m above sea level.
 Here you will discover the medieval capital of Santorini.
 And within the Venetian castle, you will find houses, temples and the former residences of the nobility.
 Climb to the top and the entire panorama of the caldera – from Oia to Fira – unfolds before you.

-A private sunset
+A private Santorini sunset

 If you prefer a quieter, more intimate experience, enjoy the sunset in Skaros at Imerovigli, in Kato Fira, or at the lighthouse of Akrotiri.

-Scuba-diving in volcanic waters
+Scuba diving in volcanic waters